cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 ### Emulation issues

--   Audio timing is not perfect and processed at the refresh rate of the emulator (usually the same as the screen refresh rate of the host device).
+-   Audio timing on PalmOS <= 4 is not perfect and processed at the refresh rate of the
+-   emulator.
 Sound effects that rely on quickly modulating the audio signal may not be reproduced correctly.

 -   On rare ocassions installing files or changing the hotsync name can catch PalmOS on the wrong foot and crash the emulator.

--   Tungsten W, i705, PEG-T650C and PEG-NR70 cannot enter and exit sleep correctly,
+-   Some devices cannot enter and exit sleep correctly.
+For those, CloudpilotEmu patches PalmOS to prevent sleeping.
-    and the corresponding functionality has been disabled.

 -   On Clié devices, audio is not emulated beyond the usual beeps.